Innocentsax/SPRING-FRAMEWORK/README.md

 # SecureBackend - Authenticated API using Spring Security 6

 Build a robust and secure backend for your application with **Spring Security 6**.
-This project demonstrates how to create an authenticated backend using Spring Security, Spring Data JPA for database access, JWT generation for enhanced security, and harnessing capabilities through HTTP POST requests....
+This project demonstrates how to create an authenticated backend using Spring Security, Spring Data JPA for database access, JWT generation for enhanced security, and harnessing capabilities through HTTP POST requests.

 ### ___Login Token Generated @Postman___
 <img src="https://github.com/Innocentsax/Spring-Security_6/blob/main/Postman%20test%20Login.png">